divyjani/Task/README.md

 - How it works:
   - Renders the Navbar at the top.
   - Renders the List component below the navbar.
+- Includes a search bar at the top, allowing users to filter the displayed user data by name.
+- The search works for both List and Grid views, making it easy to find specific users quickly.
 **List Component**
 - File: src/Components/List.jsx
 - Purpose: